codestepper/plugin/README.md

-# plugin
+# Codestepper Plugin

-Opensource browser plugin for the codestepper application
+Open-source browser plugin for the codestepper application